Hastings, New York

 Hastings is a town in Oswego County, New York, United States.
-The population was 9,450 at the 2010 census.
-The town is named after Hastings Curtiss, a prominent citizen and member of the State Assembly in 1824.
+Its population was 9,450 at the 2010 census.
+It is named after Hastings Curtiss, a prominent citizen and member of the State Assembly in 1824.

-The Town of Hastings is on the southern border of the county.
-U.S. Route 11 and Interstate 81 pass through the town.
+It is on the county's southern border.
+U.S. Route 11 and Interstate 81 pass through it.

 History

 Hastings was the first town settled in Oswego County when Oliver Stevens built a rude house near the abandoned Fort Brewerton in 1789.
 Stevens used the location to trade with Indians and to provide a tavern-like establishment for the boatmen who frequented the nearby river and lake.
 The region was originally called "Breda."
 The town was formed in 1825 from Constantia.
 The early industry was lumbering and manufacturing of wooden products.

 The Carley's Mills Schoolhouse was listed on the National Register of Historic Places in 2005.